Commercial content | 18+ | T&C's Apply

 Burton’s record defeat came in 1970.
 Barnet beat Burton 10-0 in the Southern League Premier Division.

-The current Burton Albion player of the year is Stuart Beavon.
-Beavon won this award for the second consecutive season.
+The current Burton Albion player of the year is Lucas Akins.
+Akins won both the Fans' and Players' Player of the Year awards.

 Notable ex Burton Albion players include Bobby Goodwin, Phil Annable, John Beresford, Nick Goodwin, Alan Kamara, Mark Blount and Frank Gregg.

-Burton Albion’s record transfer signing is Jackson Irvine, bought for £250,000.
-The highest transfer fee Burton have received is £200,000, for Adam Legzdins.
+Burton Albion’s record transfer signing is Liam Boyce, bought for £500,000.
+The highest transfer fee Burton have received is £2 million, for Jackson Irvine.

 Burton Albion have had five players represent their country whilst playing their club football at Burton.
 These are Jacques Maghoma (Democratic Republic of the Congo); Aurelien Joachim (Luxembourg); Jackson Irvine (Australia); Lee Williamson (Jamaica); and Jamie Ward (Northern Ireland).